 The initial primary output from the dataset will be a resource map of the network of bibliographical agents and books which are active in the Library in 1605 -1620, and traces the movement (or not) of books over the period 1600-1620.
 The data draws on the earliest administrative records of the Bodleian, and interrogates the cataloguing and list-making activity of the Library staﬀ.
 The editor of this project is Robyn Adams.
 The technical framework is designed and maintained by Matthew Symonds.
 Additional support is given by Louisiane Ferlier, Jaap Geraerts, Jan Broadway, Kristof Smeyers and Lucy Stagg.

 Our initial findings have been published in Libraries, Books and Collectors of Texts, 1660-1800 (Routledge, 2018), entitled ‘Building a Library Without Walls: the Early Years of the Bodleian Library’ (co-authored with Dr Louisiane Ferlier).
-Data from this project will be made available at our GitHub repo.
+Data from this project is available at our GitHub repo.
 An illustrative sample of some simple findings from the data can be found as a Shiny app here.